What is death in service benefit?

 When is death in service benefit paid out?

-The amount of time it takes between the person dying and a lump sum of money being paid varies depending on:
+The amount of time between the person dying and the lump sum payment varies depending on:

 As death in service insurance is tied to a company, it also requires their input to finalise and complete the process of paying the money out.